prakashabhishant/ElevatorSystem/README.md

 **`class Elevator`**

-The class represent single elevator only, isbeing used by elevator system and has the following properties for solving the challenge given:
+The class represent single elevator only, i sbeing used by elevator system and has the following properties for solving the challenge given:

 1. ***elevator_id***: An identity assigned to the elevator. in the range 0 to number_of_elevators - 1.
 2. ***current_floor***: The current floor on which the elevator is present at the moment.